 How to double-space on Google Docs

-Double-spacing a page of text makes it easier and more enjoyable to read.
-In terms of schoolwork, it gives professors room to circle errors and make comments on certain things.
-Knowing how to double-space on Google Docs will go a long way as you write more documents in the future.
+Double-spacing a page of text can make it easier and more enjoyable to read.
+It’s most useful for schoolwork, since it gives professors room to circle errors and make comments.
+Knowing how to double-space on Google Docs can be an essential requirement, in that sense.

-To double-space on Google Docs, click Line & paragraph spacing > Double.
+- To double-space on the web version of Google Docs, click Format > Line and paragraph spacing > Double.

-To double-space on the Google Docs app for Android and iOS, tap Format > Paragraph.
+- To double-space in the Google Docs app for Android and iOS, tap Format > Paragraph.
 Under Line spacing, use the arrows to raise the value to 2.

 JUMP TO KEY SECTIONS